privacy-scaling-explorations/zk-eigentrust/README.md

 ./scripts/build.sh
 ```

-To build the project for wasm target:
+To build the project for the wasm target:
 ```bash
 ./scripts/build-wasm.sh
 ```